 The Act changes how young people with autism access services and support.
 The key changes will be:

 You can read our Children and Families Act FAQ factsheet for parents which contains a number of frequently asked questions about how the Act will affect the way in which your child receives support.

 Since the Government announced its intention to reform the way children with special educational needs received support, we worked hard to make sure policy makers considered the views of children and young people with autism and their families.

-The Bill has been debated by MPs in the House of Commons.
-MPs looked over the Bill and discussed amendments that they thought might improve it.
-We provided MPs with briefing notes setting out the key issues for children and young people with autism.
+The Government published a Green Paper that set out the key ideas that they intended to include in the Bill in Spring 2011.
+This Green Paper was subject to Public Consultation.
+You can read our response (PDF 640KB).
+A draft form of the Act was then debated by MPs in the House of Commons and Members of the House of Lords.
+Both MPs and Peers looked over the Act and discussed amendments that they thought might improve it.
+We provided briefing notes setting out the key issues for children and young people with autism.
 Our areas of priority were:

 Our report Our Lives in Your Hands (PDF 944KB) tells the stories of nine families of young people with autism and highlights how the reforms in the Children and Families Act will affect them.
 The report was shared with policy makers to help them better understand how the Act will affect the lives of the children and young people with autism and their families.

 We are pleased that some of the concerns we had when the Bill was first published have been taken into consideration and the Bill amended accordingly.
 In particular we are pleased that that there are now stronger rights on maintaining Education Health and Care Plans post 16.